 The HCC Liaison Officer is responsible for managing notifications and ongoing communications with external authorities such as County Emergency Medical Services, Public Health, or City / County Office of Emergency Services, and the UC Office of the President.
 The scope for these communications includes coordination with other Medical Centers in the community, ongoing notification, and updates to UC leadership.
-The HCC is also responsible for managing communications with patients and families during emergencies and will do so through inpatient and outpatient leadership supported by the HCC Public Information Officer.
+The HCC is also responsible for managing communications with patients and familiary communications with patients and familiary communications.

+lies during emergencies and will do so through inpatient and outpatient leadership supported by the HCC Public Information Officer.
 This includes notification of patient relocation to alternate sites, if necessary.